tagn/knowledge-vault/DND - Drakkenheim/Reference/Apothecary Spell List.md

 **Components:** V, S
 **Duration:** Instantaneous

 You launch a conjured dart coated with lethal poison at a creature you can see within range.
 Make a ranged spell attack against the target.
-On a hit, the target takes Idro poison damage.
+On a hit, the target takes 1d10 poison damage.

-If the poison damage reduces the target to o hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.
+If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.

-This spell's damage increases by 1d10 when you reach 5th level (2010), 11th level (3d10), and 17th level (4d10).
+This spell's damage increases by 1d10 when you reach 5th level (2d10), 11th level (3d10), and 17th level (4d10).

 ## 1st Level